cabal-club/cable/readme.md

 This request should be passed along to any peers to which this peer has forwarded the original request.

 No response to this message is expected.

+A peer receiving a `Cancel Request` should forward it along the same route, to the same peers, as the original request matching the given `req_id`, so that all peers involved in the request are notified.
+This request's `ttl` should be ignored in service of this.

 #### 5.2.2.3 Request Channel Time Range (`msg_type=4`)